 We ask several people what there is to do nearby and the typical answers were:

-Or just hang out at Barefoot Bay Marina and enjoy the lake, the Sports Bar, or a good game of volleyball or pool.
+Or just hang out at Barefoot Bay Marina and enjoy the lake, the Clubhouse, or a good game of volleyball or pool.
 Visit Barefoot Bay Marina's website to check out their list of fun things to do.
 Here is a link to our review of Lake Bob Sandlin.